garrandall/popular-music-data/tracks/nasty-janet-jackson.md

 I'm not a prude (no)
 I just want some respect (that's right)
-So close the door if you want me to respond (ooh ooh yeah) 'Cause privacy is my middle name
+So close the door if you want me to respond (oh oh yeah) 'Cause privacy is my middle name
 My last name is Control
 No my first name ain't baby